 I'm even wearing rubber gloves and a lab coat.
 And a stethoscope.

-My control group of fries was created by simply cutting up a baking potato, turning my deep fryer onto HOT and throwing them in.
+I created a control group of fries by doing what everyone does when they cook fries; I cut up a potato, turning my deep fryer onto HOT AS POSSIBLE and dropped them in.

 They were limp.
 And unappealing.
 As limp things often are.

 The easiest way to cook them to the right degree is to immediately remove the fries once the water shows its first big bubble.
-If you make it to the rolling boil your fries will be overcooked and falling apart.
+If you get to a rolling boil your fries will be overcooked and falling apart.